Lung cancer treatment in Minnesota and western Wisconsin

 Sometimes, we might notice small masses in the lungs.
 Often, these masses aren’t cancerous.
 In order to check whether tissue is cancerous, we might recommend a biopsy.
 During a biopsy, a small amount of the mass is removed so it can be examined under a microscope.
 We’ll use anesthesia when needed to help keep you comfortable during the procedure.
 Your doctor will talk to you about whether a biopsy is necessary.

 Advancements in cancer research have found that each person’s response to cancer treatment is incredibly unique.
 We recognize that no two treatment plans will be exactly alike and work closely with you to create a personalized treatment plan.
-It’s likely you’ll need a combination of several types of treatment options and our oncologists, radiation oncologists, thoracic surgeons and pulmonologists will work together to find the most effective combination for you.
+It’s likely you’ll need a combination of several types of lung cancer treatment options and our oncologists, radiation oncologists, thoracic surgeons and

 Common types of lung cancer treatment include:

 Chemotherapy, often called “chemo,” uses drugs to kill cancerous cells.
 It’s commonly used to treat cancer or stop cancer from growing by shrinking the tumors.
 Chemotherapy can be used to treat both small cell and non-small cell lung cancer as the main treatment or along with surgery, radiation or other treatments for the best possible result.

 Immunotherapy uses antibodies to activate one’s immune system to kill cancerous cells.
 It’s commonly used to treat cancer or stop cancer from growing by shrinking the tumors.
 Immunotherapy can be used to treat both small cell and non-small cell lung cancer as monotherapy or along with chemotherapy, radiation or other treatments for the best possible result.

 Radiation therapy is used to treat and manage cancer in affected areas of the body by using beams of intense energy to damage or slow the growth of cancer cells.
 Unlike normal cells, cancer cells can’t heal damage caused by radiation.
 Radiation therapy can be used alone or along with other treatments like surgery or chemotherapy.